Air quality projects

 An air quality education programme was designed and delivered to year 5 and 6 pupils in conjunction with the installation of green infrastructure and a temporary air quality monitoring station.

 During the project year 5 and 6 pupils mapped their lowest pollution routes to school, created images for no idling engine posters and created images, scripted and produced an animation/film to report on the lessons learnt from the air quality teaching programme.
-The teaching programme ended with Year 5 and 6 pupils hosting a school assembly event to the rest of the school to play their animation/film and to report about the air quality project and reasons for the green screen installation and monitoring station.
+The programme ended with Year 5 and 6 pupils leading a school assembly.
+They showed their animation to the rest of the school and explained the air quality project, including why the green screen and air quality monitoring station were installed.

 The project was funded by the GLA, the Royal Borough of Kensington and Chelsea Council and Defra.